MicrosoftDocs/dynamics365-guidance/guidance/resources/cs-dataverse-appinsights.md

 ### Order and limit the results

 Finally, the query orders the results by the number of failed executions in descending order and limits the output to the top 10 plugins with the most failures.
-This focuses the analysis on the most problematic plugins.
+This way, your analysis can focus on the most problematic plugins.

 ```kusto
 | order by Failed desc